-Some of the world’s earliest surviving gardens are here; a couple on this tour date to the fifteenth century.
-There’s a clutch of immensely influential gardens of the sixteenth century, creations of the ruling Medici dynasty, and fine examples from the next couple of centuries are also present.
+Some of the world’s earliest surviving gardens are here; a couple on this tour date to the 15th century.
+There’s a clutch of immensely influential gardens of the 16th century, creations of the ruling Medici dynasty, and fine examples from the next couple of centuries are also present.
 Most of the planting has periodically been renewed of course, but modern curatorship and conservation practices have brought these historic gardens closer to their original appearance than they have been for a very long time.

-Some of the most attractive gardens in the region do not pretend to be historicist recreations, however, but are twentieth-century variations on the ‘Italian’ style.
+Some of the most attractive gardens in the region do not pretend to be historicist recreations, however, but are 20th-century variations on the ‘Italian’ style.
 Some have French or English ingredients, some elements are entirely original, but nevertheless they remain quintessentially Tuscan.

 The famously distinctive Tuscan landscape, with its terraced hillsides, complex textures and subtle variety of greens – olives, cypress trees, vines, oak and pasture – not only provides a constant backdrop to these gardens but, in many cases, played a role in the designer’s scheme.
 The tilting topography necessitated the terraces from which the surrounding countryside and the valley settlements can be viewed.

 The Renaissance revival of Classical learning quickened the development of the villa as a place of retreat and as a resort for intellectual and horticultural pastimes.
-Allied to this was the transformation of the mediaeval, antagonistic attitude towards nature towards one of joy in the sight of nearby farmland and distant vistas.
+Allied to this was the transformation of the medieval, antagonistic attitude towards nature towards one of joy in the sight of nearby farmland and distant vistas.

 Fiesole, Castello.
 Enter the enchanting world of Anglo-American gardens of the early 20th century at Villa Le Balze.
 Designed by Pinsent and Scott for the American philosopher Charles Augustus Strong (with Rockefeller money), it comprises a sequence of terraces, enclosed within walls or open to a spectacular view of Florence.
 The Villa Medicea at Castello, created from 1537 for Grand Duke Cosimo I by Tribolo and Buontalenti, is important historically – the least altered of major 16th-century gardens – and fascinating horticulturally.
 Nearby Petraia was made for another Medici from 1576 and later remodelled.